mannkind/ESPHomeRoombaComponent/README.md

 ## Software Setup/Use

-Take a look at the example directory for a fully working example (very close to my setup).
+Take a look at the example directory for a fully working example.

+* <example/esphome.yaml> - Contains the bits needed for ESPHome.
+* <example/homeassistant-vacuum.yaml> - Contains the bits needed to integrate as a "MQTT Vacuum" in Home Assistant